rhythm-master-game/rhythm-master/docs/Rhythm_Master_Player_Guide.md

 ## 🎮 How to Play

 - Select a track you own.
+- Pay 100 SSN during season, season tracks are unlocked, admins bypass this also
 - Press **Start** to begin.
 - Hit notes as they cross the hit line using:
   - A · S · D · F · G keys